HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_dx_compose/enable_iq.md

 # Enabling and disabling IQ

-[IQ](https://help.hcl-software.com/digital-experience/9.5/latest/build_sites/iq/){target="_blank"} is an AI-powered intelligent assistant integrated into HCL Digital Experience (DX) that provides real-time, context-aware assistance through a conversational interface.
+[IQ](https://help.hcl-software.com/digital-experience/9.5/latest/build_sites/iq/){target="_blank"} is an AI-powered assistant integrated into HCL Digital Experience (DX) that provides real-time, context-aware assistance through a conversational interface.
 IQ is powered by the Model Context Protocol (MCP) and communicates with the backend service over WebSocket (JSON-RPC 2.0).
 To enable IQ in DX Compose, you must configure the `networking.dxIqService` parameter in the HCL DX Deployment Helm chart.

 ## Prerequisites